broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```

-Defaults to the configuration setting `genomics.default-zones` in the Google Cloud configuration block which in turn defaults to using `us-central1-b`
+Defaults to the configuration setting `genomics.default-zones` in the Google Cloud configuration block, which in turn defaults to using `us-central1-b`.

 ## `docker`